pepurion/aleph/content/Gameplay/Crafting.md

 ---
 ## Components
 Components are elements required to craft any item.
 They come in 3 general categories - **Material**, **Refinement** and **Power** components.
 Different varieties of items will require different amount of each.
+There are also **other** varieties of components, not used id direct crafting.

 Depending on the nature of components, they can be used in certain fields of crafting, you cannot build a bandage out of solid steel.
 Most of components are generic and do not posses any effects by themselves, but some may.